MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/customize-search-page.md

 [Here](configure-connector.md#step-5-assign-property-labels) is additional information on how to create and manage semantic labels.

-> [!NOTE]
-> Multiple connections in a vertical is currently in preview.
-For more about the preview, see [Connectors preview](connectors-preview.md).

 ### Things you should know

 1. A connection can be added as a content source only under one vertical.
 Reusing connections under multiple verticals is not allowed.